mcjauregui72/CNN_MedImageClassification/README.md

 ### Model Loss

 Model loss is a numerical value that represents the difference between predicted values and actual values.
-It can be calculated in various ways, using such loss functions desgined for classfication tasks as categorical_crossentropy or sparse_categorical_crossentropy.
+It can be calculated in various ways, using loss functions specific to classfication tasks (e.g., categorical_crossentropy, sparse_categorical_crossentropy).
 Loss plays an important role in a model's straining process, adjusting weights and minimizing errors.

 ### Model Balance

 A model's Balance Score is calculated as 1 - Max Gap, where Max Gap is the largest absolute value difference between a model's training, validation, and testing accuracies: max_gap = max(abs(training accuracy - validation accuracy), abs(validation accuracy - testing accuracy), abs(training accuracy - testing accuracy)).
 The Balance Score measures consistency in a model's accuracy across training, validation, and testing.
-The more balanced the model, the more consistenlty it performs across datasets.
+The more balanced the model, the more consistently it performs across datasets.
 Balanced models are more likely to perform well on new, unseen data than unbalanced models, making them more useful.

 When balance is good, the model's performance metrics (accuracy, loss) across training, validation, and testing datasets are both:
    a.
 Similar, exhibiting small gaps between datasets, indicating reasonable generalization, and
    b.
 Consistent, with validation and testing results not significantly better nor worse than training results.

 When balance is poor, the model overfits to the training data and performs significantly worse on unseen data.
-The Balance Score is intended to keep the model from overfitting (memorizing training data but failing on unseen data) and underfitting (failing to learn meaningful patters from the data).
+The Balance Score is intended to keep the model from overfitting (memorizing training data but failing on unseen data) and underfitting (failing to learn meaningful patterns from the data).
 Poorly balanced models are not robust, but very senstive to variations in data.
-With strong balance, a model produces consistent and reliable results across datasets, making it effective and reliable.
+A model with strong balance produces consistent and reliable results across datasets, making it effective and reliable.

 ### Model Average Accuracy

-A model's Average Acuracy Score is the mean of the model's training accuracy, validation accuray, and testing accuray values.
-The Average Accuracy Score indicates how well a model is performing across all three datasets, providing a measure of absolute performance.
+A model's Average Accuracy Score is the mean of the model's training accuracy, validation accuracy, and testing accuracy values.
+The Average Accuracy Score indicates how well a model performed across all three datasets, a measure of absolute performance.

 ### Model Composite Score

 A model's Composite Score is a weighted combination of its Balance and Average Accuracy Scores: Composite Score = w1 × Balance Score + w2 × Average Accuracy, where w1 and w2 are weights assigend to the component scores, respectively.
-Because it measures consistency and absolute accuracy, its regarded as an indication of a model's overall performance.
+Because it measures consistency and absolute accuracy, it is regarded as an indication of a model's overall performance.
 Composite Score is a single metric that considers both the importance of model stability (balance) and the importance of overall performance (accuracy).

 ## Evaluating All Four Models

-When it came to evaluating all four models, first_model and second_model (the submodels) needed to be evaluated on the unseen testing_set dataset to get unbiased performance metrics.
-With first_model, second_model, and chained_model already trained on the training_set and validated on the validation_set, we evaluated these three models on the testing_data.
+first_model and second_model (the submodels) needed to be evaluated on the unseen testing_set dataset to get unbiased performance metrics.
+Becaus first_model, second_model, and chained_model were already trained on the training_set and validated on the validation_set, we evaluated these three models on the testing_data.

 With the ensemble_model, evaluation was a matter of
 a) averaging the predictions from the two submodels on the unseen testing_set,